42skillz/talk-distillCoreDomainFromLegacy/Introduction.md

 # Bruno

 The code we have just seen this morning is really crappy.
 Thus we need to clean-up the mess before being able to fix the bug.

+We don't live dangerously.
+WE NEVER REFACTOR A LEGACY CODE BASE WITHOUT A SAFETY NET!

+Reason why we have just introduced a test harness before our session.

 We need to refactor.
 To do that, we first have to ignore the falling test.
 Otherwise we would never seen if we break the existing code or not.